Birthgap — global fertility and the timing of parenthood

 Total births

-Romania saw 142,994 total births in 2024, marking a decline of 16,413 from the previous year.
-The past five years show a consistent downward trend, with an average of 174,889 births annually.
-When compared to the 1990s average of 234,881 births, the current figures are 91,887 fewer, representing a 39.1% decrease.
+Romania saw 142,994 total births in 2024, which represents a decrease of 16,413 from the previous year, 2023.
+The number of births has been on a downward trend over the last five years, with an average of 174,889 births annually.
+When compared to the 1990s average of 234,881 births, the current total is 91,887 fewer, marking a 39.1% decline.

 Source: Eurostat.